 - Walk 10,000 steps a day minimum.
 Every step counts and getting a pedometer helps you keep track, and also motivates you to keep on moving.
 I love my Fitbit Alta, and my husband swears by his Garmin.

 - Get into Pilates or Yoga for flexibility and core strength.
 It is important to have both strength training for muscle time, as well as cardio for endurance and stamina.
 All training should be followed by stretching for flexibility.
 You can get DVDs or download them and do exercises at home to start off with.
 A gym membership is worth every penny, as you will get access to motivating trainers, equipment and gym buddies of all ages.

 - Get used to going to sleep at the same time, and waking up at the same time.
 Sleep is when body and mind recovers, regenerates new cells and recharges all systems.
-7- 9 hours sleep is recommended for adults.
+7- 9 hours of sleep is recommended for adults.

-- Eat natural, unprocessed or so called rainbow foods.
-Digestion, metabolic changes and urogenital issues can be greatly improved if you learn how clean eating keeps you healthier.
+- Eat natural, unprocessed or so-called rainbow foods.
+Digestion, metabolic changes, and urogenital issues can be greatly improved if you learn how clean eating keeps you healthier.
 Avoid foods/drinks that spike your blood sugar.
 This includes sodas, white bread, sweets, all processed foods, and most alcohol.

 - Start your day with an acid such as freshly squeezed lemon, apple cider vinegar or cranberry juice.
-Think of this as your prevention to urine infection, cleansing and daily vitamin C booster.
+Think of this as your prevention to urine infection, cleansing, and daily vitamin C booster.